-Are you looking for a really easy to make snack that is both nutritious and super tasty?
+Are you looking for a really easy to make and healthy snack that is both nutritious and super tasty?
 Try these no bake peanut butter energy bites.
 They are simple to make, ready in minutes and pack a nutritious boost with a taste that can’t be beat.

 These no bake peanut butter energy bites are a great way to add a nutritious boost to snack time.

 I love no bake recipes.
 It’s nice to know that I can prepare the recipe on a hot summer day without having to turn on the oven.
 They keep well in the fridge, too.
 I especially like the taste of these no bake peanut butter energy bites cold and have even been known to grab them for breakfast!

 - creamy peanut butter (I used reduced fat)

 - finely chopped nuts (I used pecansand almonds)

 - ground flax seed